metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ### Cloud Controller Manager

 This component was adopted to allow to be started without a default network specified.
-This was actually always the internet network and if no ip address was specified in the Service Type Loadbalancer, one ip was allocated from this default network.
-For isolated clusters this is not provided and a cluster user must always specify this ip to get a working loadbalancer.
+This was actually always the internet network and if no ip address was specified in the Service Type LoadBalancer, one ip was allocated from this default network.
+For isolated clusters this is not provided and a cluster user must always specify this ip to get a working load balancer.

 ### OCI Mirror

-The [OCI Mirror](https://github.com/metal-stack/oci-mirror) is a new application which acts as a scheduled job which pulls a given list of container images and pushes them to a private registry (which will then serve as the private registry mirror).
+The [OCI Mirror](https://github.com/metal-stack/oci-mirror) is a new application which acts as a scheduled job that pulls a given list of container images and pushes them to a private registry (which will then serve as the private registry mirror).
 The detailed description can be read on the project website.

 ## Related Pull Requests